Testing with postman

 attribute set toVIA_TOKEN

-in your backend SuperTokens config, then, in the Postman Header tab, set the key asanti-csrf
+in your backend SuperTokens configuration, then in the Postman Header tab, set a key asanti-csrf

 and value as theanti-csrf

-token retrieved from the login response. - On a successful response, the response body will contain user data.
+token retrieved from the login response. - On a successful response, the response body contains user data.

 By default, for GET